tueimage/8dm50-machine-learning/README.md

 # Machine Learning in Medical Imaging and Biology (8DM50)
 The course covers a number of machine learning methods and concepts, including state-of-the-art deep learning methods, with example applications in the medical imaging and computational biology domains.

+## Hybrid schedule due to the coronavirus pandemic
+The 2020 edition of the course will be given in a hybrid manner combining on-campus and on-line education.
+We have a limited capacity for around 30-35 students to attend the lectures on-campus.
+The lectures will also be streamed on-line via Microsoft Teams for the students that want to attend remotely.

+The schedule is as follows:
+* **Lectures**, *time*: Mondays 13.30 - 15.30, *location*: Atlas - 1.210 and on-line via Microsoft Teams (the link will be shared on Canvas)
+* **Practical work**, *time*: Mondays 15.30 - 17.30, *location*: on-line via Microsoft Teams (the link will be shared on Canvas)

 # Materials

 ## Books